Prafulla Kumari Devi

 Rani Profulla Kumari Devi of Bastar (1910 – 28 Feb 1936) was the Rani regnant (queen regnant) of the Indian Princely Bastar State between 1922 and 1936.

+Her father Raja Rudra Pratap Deo died on 16 November 1921 and she succeeded her father on 23 November 1922.

 She succeeded Rudra Pratap Deo on 23 November 1922.
 She ruled for fourteen years.

 She married Prince Prafulla Chandra Bhanj Deo of Mayurbhanj.

 She was succeeded by Pravir Chandra Bhanj Deo.